mikebrad140/mikebrad140.github.io/_posts/2023-07-12-blog-post-number4.md

 Michael Bradshaw
 2023-07-13

-## Machine Learning Methods:
+## Machine Learning Methods: Random Forest

-One modeling technique that I had heard about but didn’t know much about was the Random Forest algorithm.
+One modeling technique that I had heard of but didn’t know much about was the Random Forest algorithm.
 Random Forest is an ensemble learning technique that uses decision tress (similar to a flow chart) to make predictions.
 The idea is to construct an ensemble of decision trees by